-In the last few years, mesh networking has emerged as a cost effective and efficient solution for realizing backhaul networks.
+In the last few years, mesh networking has emerged as a cost-effective and efficient solution for realizing back-haul networks.
 The multihop wireless network architecture of mesh networks enables them to efficiently cover large areas without requiring many interconnections into a wired infrastructure.
 Furthermore, mesh networks are dynamically self-organized and self-configured, which ultimately results in reduced up-front cost and lower network maintenance costs for the operator.
-Along these lines, many major operators have already considered wireless mesh networks (WMNs) as a technology for their wireless Cities initiatives $[1]^1$.
+Along these lines, many major operators have already considered wireless mesh networks (WMNs) as a technology for their wireless cities initiatives [1].

-Most existing WMN solutions are designed for a single, specific radio technology.
-However, combining different technologies to realize a heterogeneous mesh solution allows for a more flexible designs that benefit from the complementary characteristics of different technologies, e.g., extending the wireless mesh connectivity of WLAN access points, using a point-to-multipoint non-line-of-sight technology like WiMAX.
+Most existing WMN solutions are designed for a single specific radio technology.
+However, combining different technologies to realize a heterogeneous mesh solution allows for a more flexible designs that benefit from the complementary characteristics of different technologies, for example, extending the wireless mesh connectivity of wireless local area network (WLAN) access points, using a point-to-multipoint non-line-of-sight technology like Worldwide Interoperability for Microwave Access (WiMAX).